-The City of Kingsport follows the State of Tennessee Fair Housing Ordinance in adjudicating fair housing issues and receives services from the provisions of the Civil Rights Act of 1964, the Fair Housing Act of 1968 and the Fair Housing Amendments Act of 1988.
+The City of Kingsport has previously adopted a Fair Housing Ordinance that prohibits discrimination in housing practices and incorporates provisions of the Civil Rights Act of 1964, the Fair Housing Act of 1968 and the Fair Housing Amendments Act of 1988.
 The documents include protection for all citizens regardless of race, color, sex, religion, national origin, disability or familial status.